pace-neutrons/pace-developers/python_interface/design/02_pace_python_implementation_discussion.md

 1. We create a wrapper class which contains a reference to the child-array in the exported language and a *shared-copy* of the original array (no actual memory copy is needed to create a shared copy).
 2. In both Matlab and Python, as long as one array has a link to an underlying memory location, and that array is in scope, the memory location will not be freed.
 3. Thus the shared-copy of the original array ensures that the memory remains valid even if the original array is deleted, as long as the wrapper object itself is not deleted.
-4. The wrapper object has a destructor method which ensures that the reference to the child-array in the exported language is invalidated when it is deleted (which potentially frees the underlying memory).
+4. The wrapper object has a destructor method which ensures that the reference to the child-array in the exported language is invalidated when it is deleted (since this deletes the shared-copy too and so potentially allows the underlying memory to be freed).

 As a concrete example, take the case of exporting a Matlab array to `numpy`.
 We first use a `mex` file to create a `numpy` object which wraps the data-in-memory of the Matlab array, and exports this `numpy` object to a Python-side module-global `dict`.
-It also creates a shared-copy of the original input array using the method described [here](https://uk.mathworks.com/matlabcentral/answers/396103-mxcreateshareddatacopy-no-longer-supported-in-r2018a).
+It also creates a (Matlab `mxArray`) shared-copy of the original input array using the method described [here](https://uk.mathworks.com/matlabcentral/answers/396103-mxcreateshareddatacopy-no-longer-supported-in-r2018a).
-The `mex` file then returns both the key to the `numpy` object, its address in memory, and the shared-copy which is stored in a *Matlab* wrapper (handle) object.
+The `mex` file then returns the key to the `numpy` object, its address in memory, and the shared-copy which is stored in a *Matlab* wrapper (handle) object.
 It is this Matlab wrapper object which is passed to Python as a `matlab.object`.
 We then have additional Python wrappers which can extract the key from the Matlab wrapper object and use that to access the exported `numpy` array.
-As long as the Matlab wrapper stays in scopy in *Python* (as a `matlab.object`) the underlying memory is valid and we can use the linked `numpy` array.
+As long as the Matlab wrapper stays in scope in *Python* (as a `matlab.object`) the underlying memory is valid and we can use the linked `numpy` array.
-If manipulation in Matlab changes the `numpy` object in the dictionary such that its address (the address of the wrapper and not the data-in-memory) is different from that in the Matlab wrapper object, we delete the Matlab object.
+If manipulation in Python changes the `numpy` object in the dictionary such that its address (the address of the wrapper and not the data-in-memory) is different from that in the Matlab wrapper object, we delete the Matlab object.
 This thus breaks the link between the Matlab and Python arrays (because an implicit copy has already happened on the Python side - e.g. through `a = a + b` or some such operation).

 Exporting in the reverse direction (from Python to Matlab) is (perhaps) a bit more straightforward.